Single Band si5351 Digital VFO

 BFO frequency shown is just a suggested value.
 The actual value will

 depend on your filter and mixing arrangement.
-Speaking of which, around
+And then there is also

 'frequency offset routine